The Trump administration didn’t put much value on lowering carbon emissions.

 Putting a high value on climate action indicates that the costs of the steps taken to cut carbon emissions are worth something in lives saved, better health, preservation of coasts and forests, agricultural productivity and property.

-Biden, who has set the ambitious goal of a 100 percent clean energy economy with net-zero emissions by 2050, is expected to come out with an interim social cost of carbon number on Friday.
-Earlier on Friday, Biden formalized the U.S. re-entry to the Paris climate accord in a virtual meeting with G-7 leaders.
+Biden, who has set the ambitious goal of a 100 percent clean energy economy with net-zero emissions by 2050, was expected to come out with an interim social cost of carbon number by Feb.
+19—the day Biden formalized the U.S. re-entry to the Paris climate accord in a virtual meeting with G-7 leaders.
+After a week’s delay, the White House published its preliminary numbers, along with a strong statement that it was considering evidence that higher values were needed.

 Biden had called for a new social cost of carbon number in the climate crisis executive order he signed on Inauguration Day.
 In the order, Biden re-established an Interagency Working Group on the social cost of carbon which had been disbanded by Trump, and directed it to publish, within 30 days, an interim value for the metric that could be used by federal agencies until a more thorough analysis yielded a final number no later than January 2022.